conestack/cone.app/docs/source/tiles.rst

 skipped.

 **Registration name**
-    navtree
+    *navtree*

 **Expected metadata**

 *title*
-    Node title
+    Node title.

 **Considered properties**

 *in_navtree*
-    Flag whether to display the node in navtree at all
+    Flag whether to display the node in navtree at all.

 *default_child*
     Default child nodes are displayed in navtree.